 Honors Thesis or Project

-Students with an excellent record in their Hispanic Studies courses will be eligible to write an Honors Thesis or produce an Honors Project in their senior year.
+Students with an excellent record in their Hispanic Studies courses will be eligible to write an Honors Thesis or write and produce an Honors Project.
 Typically the Honors Thesis is a major research paper of approximately 40 to 80 pages in Spanish, depending on the topic and treatment necessary.
-Alternatively, a student may, with prior permission of the Hispanic Studies Concentration Advisor, present a film, gallery exhibition, or other appropriate project, together with a paper that clearly demonstrates the academic foundations and relevance of the project, or a creative writing thesis (fiction, poetry, etc).
+Alternatively, a student may, with prior permission of the Hispanic Studies Concentration Advisor, present a film, gallery exhibition, or other appropriate project, together with a paper that clearly demonstrates the academic foundations and relevance of the project.

-Students should begin thinking about an Honors Thesis or Project in their third year at Brown, ideally identifying and meeting with a potential advisor (first reader).
+Students should begin thinking about an Honors Thesis or Project in their third year at Brown.
 Those who study in Spain or Latin America in the spring of their junior year may want to write to professors they might want to work with, indicating their potential thesis interests.
 Ideally, students will begin to research topics and prepare a reading list for the thesis during the summer before their senior year.

 The Department expects students to have two readers for their honors thesis or project.
-Typically, the first reader/advisor for the project will be a faculty member in Hispanic Studies.
-The second reader will be chosen upon admission to the Honors Program, in consultation with the first reader.
-Both readers and the student will agree on the amount of consultation required and deadlines for submitting drafts and completing readings.
-It is important that all parties have a clear sense of procedures and deadlines.
+Typically, the first reader and advisor for the project will be a faculty member in Hispanic Studies.
+Both readers and the students will agree on the amount of consultation required and deadlines for submitting drafts and completing readings, it is important that all parties have a clear sense of procedures and deadlines.

-Students planning to write an Honors Thesis in Hispanic Studies must submit a thesis proposal form (below) including the title and abstract of their project, along with the names and signatures of their advisor and second reader by October 15th.
-If the honors proposal is accepted, students will register in HISP 1980 for the spring semester.
+Students planning to write an Honors Thesis in Hispanic Studies must apply to the Honors Program at the end of semester 6 or beginning of semester 7.
+The application is available here.
+Students then submit an honors proposal consisting of the title, abstract, and bibliography of their project, along with the names and signatures of their advisor and second reader by mid-October, using this form.
+If the honors proposal is accepted, students will register in HISP 1980, Independent Study, for the spring semester.

-The final, complete version of the thesis or project must be submitted by 5pm on April 15th.
+The final, complete version of the thesis or project must be submitted by mid-April.
 Students should submit one copy to each reader and one electronic and one hard copy to the Department.